01 Sep 2021

 Planning your agenda

 Think about how you want to use the meeting space and the atmosphere you'd like to create.
+If your meeting is online, plan an agenda that's snappy to keep people engaged, as it's easy to lose focus during online meetings.

 Find more help and ideas on our Climate Action resource hub.

-Example agenda for a 2 hour meeting
+Example agenda for a 90-minute meeting

 If this agenda works for you, great.
 Feel free to shape it to fit your needs.